dallasread/vue-superstore/README.md

 ### What's so great about Superstore?

-With a simple `Superstore` configuration, you can do things like this in your template *with intuitive, **out-of-the-box** database-connected interaction*:
+With a simple `Superstore` configuration, you can do powerful things in your Vue component *with intuitive, **out-of-the-box** database-connected interactions*.

 OK... so how do I easily create a project?